AuthorCarpentry/executable-documents-rstudio/02-modifying-appearance.md

 here to view available themes](https://bootswatch.com/3/).
 At the time of this writing, the following themes are confirmed to work with Rmarkdown and knitr: "default", "cerulean", "journal", "flatly", "readable", "spacelab", "united", "cosmo", "lumen", "paper", "sandstone", "simplex", and "yeti".

 You can control
-which theme is used for the document by adding  `theme: readable` to the YAML metadata.
+which theme is used for the document by adding  `theme: readable` in the indented portion of the `html_document` section of the YAML metadata.
 Try switching our a different theme and see what happens!

 These themes are built using standard web Cascading Style Sheets (CSS).
 If we don't like how any of the built in themes look, we can add a CSS style sheet to make specific changes.
 In our exercise file document, the quoted text looks too big; the font is larger than the surrounding text!
 We'll control this oddity with a style sheet.
 We've provided one for this exercise, so let's view `custom.css` in your file directory to see what it looks like.

 This style sheet edits the spacing and font size of all the quotes in the document.
-You can then apply this style to your HTMl output  by adding the line `css: custom.css` to your YAML header.
+You can then apply this style to your HTML output  by adding the line `css: custom.css` to your YAML header.

 ### Word (_Optional step if time allows_)